ganpatrao/ganpatrao.github.io/_posts/2013-08-04-beginning-how-to-prove-it.md

    2. If $$ n $$ is not prime, then $$ 3^n - 2^n $$ is not prime.
    3. If $$ n > 1 $$, then $$ 3^n -1 $$ is not prime.

-   3. The proof of theorem 3 gives a method of finding a prime number different from any in a given list of prime numbers.
+*3. The proof of theorem 3 gives a method of finding a prime number different from any in a given list of prime numbers.*
-      a.
-Use this method to find a prime number different from 2, 3, 5 and 7.
+*a.
+Use this method to find a prime number different from 2, 3, 5 and 7.*
-      b.
-Use this method to find a prime number different from 2, 5 and 11.
+*b.
+Use this method to find a prime number different from 2, 5 and 11.*

 Theorem 3 proves that there is an infinite number of primes using 2 cases.